Russia's Bolshoi sticks to classics after revamp

 Smiling proudly, Iksanov said three layers of bricks, the oldest dating to 1780, are now on display in the main building through two glassed wall panels.

 "We won't give it up completely.
-We will just tour less," Iksanov said, adding that the Paris Opera, Vienna Opera House and Warsaw Opera are all queueing up as guests for next year.
+We will just tour less," Iksanov said, adding that the Paris Opera, Vienna Opera House and Warsaw Opera are all lining up as guests for next year.

 (Writing By Nastassia Astrasheuskaya, editing by Amie Ferris-Rotman and)